More Interpreted Languages: Tcl, Lua, JavaScript, Io

 With these commands an array can be used as a stack.

-manipulate front of array
+manipulate front

 How to shift or unshift elements to the front of an array.
 The return value of the shift command is the value of the item which is removed.